redis/redis-doc/topics/sentinel-clients.md

 Sentinel failover disconnection
 ===

-When Redis Sentinel changes the configuration of an instance, for example promoting a slave to a master, demoting a master to replicate to the new master after a failover, or simply changing the master address of a stale slave instance, it sends a `CLIENT KILL type normal` command to the instance in order to make sure all the clients are disconnected from the reconfigured instance.
+Starting with Redis 2.8.12, when Redis Sentinel changes the configuration of an instance, for example promoting a slave to a master, demoting a master to replicate to the new master after a failover, or simply changing the master address of a stale slave instance, it sends a `CLIENT KILL type normal` command to the instance in order to make sure all the clients are disconnected from the reconfigured instance.
 This will force clients to resolve the master address again.

-If the client will not contact a Sentinel with updated information, the later verification of the Redis instance role via the `ROLE` command will allow the client to detect that the contacted Sentinel provided stale information, and will try again.
+If the client will contact a Sentinel with yet not updated information, the verification of the Redis instance role via the `ROLE` command will fail, allowing the client to detect that the contacted Sentinel provided stale information, and will try again.

+Note: it is possible that a stale master returns online at the same time a client contacts a stale Sentinel instance, so the client may connect with a stale master, and yet the ROLE output will match.
+However when the master is back again Sentinel will try to demote it to slave, triggering a new disconnection.
+The same reasoning applies to connecting to stale slaves that will get reconfigured to replicate with a differnt master.

 Connecting to slaves
 ===